Judge cites casting couch’s history, OKs Weinstein suit

 - Washington man's idea for defusing 'fecal time bomb' on Mount Everest

-Noble says Weinstein forced her to perform a sex act after pretending interest in her career.
+Weinstein claimed through his lawyers that letting the lawsuit proceed to trial means sex trafficking laws now cover all sexual activity between adults when one person holds power and influence over the other.

-Sweet said meeting a world-renowned film producer carries value for an aspiring actress.
-He cited the long history of the casting couch.
+Sweet said that even if the prospect of a film role, a modeling meeting or a continued professional relationship with Weinstein were not enough to constitute “things of value” necessary under the sex trafficking statute, then her “reasonable expectation of receiving those things in the future, based on Harvey’s repeated representations that she would, is sufficient.”

-Sweet dismissed Weinstein’s brother from the lawsuit.
+Sweet also dismissed Weinstein’s brother from the lawsuit.